JarvisAI is python library to build your own AI virtual assistant with natural language processing.

-- To contribute in project: Python is the only prerequisite for basic scripting, Machine Learning and Deep Learning knowledge will help this model to do task like AI-ML.
-Read How to contribute section of this page.
+To contribute to the project: Python is the only prerequisite for basic scripting, Machine Learning, and Deep Learning knowledge will help this model to do tasks like AI-ML.
+Read the How to Contribute section of this page.

 Install the latest version-